FlorianBertelli/ProjetAIC/starting_kit/README.md

 - The three files sample_*_submission.zip are sample submissions ready to go!

-- The file README.ipynb contains step-by-step instructions on how to create a sample submission for the Iris challenge.
+- The file README.ipynb contains step-by-step instructions on how to create a sample submission for the Xporters challenge.
 At the prompt type:
 jupyter-notebook README.ipynb